brunompasini/pdfjoin/README.md

+### Contents:

-PDFJoin is a Jupyter Notebook script that, well, joins PDFs using the PyPDF2 lib
+  * PDFJoin is a Jupyter Notebook script that, well, joins PDFs using the PyPDF2 lib